 apt-get install php5-gd php5-json php5-curl php5-intl php5-mcrypt php5-imagick

 Step 4.
 Install MySQL database server.

-mysql_secure_installation script. you should read and below each steps carefully which will set root password, remove anonymous users, disallow remote root login, and remove the test database and access to secure MySQL.
+mysql_secure_installation script. you should read and below each step carefully which will set a root password, remove anonymous users, disallow remote root login, and remove the test database and access to secure MySQL.

 Step 5.
 Create a new MySQL database for OwnCloud using the following commands.

-First we will need to download the latest stable release of OwnCloud on your server (at the time version 8.0.0).
+First, we will need to download the latest stable release of OwnCloud on your server (at the time version 8.0.0).

 Set the directory permissions:

-While configuring Apache web server, it is recommended that you to enable .htaccess to get a enhanced security features, by default .htaccess is disabled in Apache server.
+While configuring the Apache web server, it is recommended that you enable .htaccess to get enhanced security features, by default .htaccess is disabled in the Apache server.
 To enable it, open your virtual host file and make AllowOverride is set to All.
-For example, here i used external config file instead of modifying main file.
+For example, here I used an external config file instead of modifying the main file.

-Navigate to http://your-domain.com/ and follow the easy instructions.
-Enter username and password for the administrator user account, click on the ‘Advanced options’ hyperlink and enter the data directory (or leave the default setting), then enter database username, database password, database name, host (localhost) and click ‘Finish setup’.
+http://your-domain.com/ and follow the easy instructions.
+Enter username and password for the administrator user account, click on the ‘Advanced options’ hyperlink and enter the data directory (or leave the default setting), then enter database username, database password, database name, host (localhost), and click ‘Finish setup’.

 Congratulations!
 You have successfully installed OwnCloud.
 Thanks for using this tutorial for installing OwnCloud on your Ubuntu 14.04 LTS Focal Fossa system.
 For additional help or useful information, we recommend you check the official OwnCloud website.